Sharp On All 4 Corners: Corner 1

-Sharp On All 4 Corners: Corner 1 is the twenty first studio album by American rapper E-40.
+Sharp On All 4 Corners: Corner 1 is the twenty-first studio album by American rapper E-40.
 The album was released on December 9, 2014, by Heavy on the Grind Entertainment.
 The album features guest appearances from Boosie Badazz, T-Pain, Kid Ink, B.o.B, Turf Talk, Cousin Fik, Ezale, Vell, Adrian Marcel, Willie Joe, Nef the Pharaoh, Too Short, B-Legit and Otis & Shug.
 The album was supported by the singles "Red Cup" and "Choices (Yup)".

-Sharp On All 4 Corners: Corner 2 was released the same day as this album, but as of 2022, Corner 3 and Corner 4 have not seen a release.
+Sharp On All 4 Corners: Corner 2 was also released on the same day.